-Antibodies are disease-fighting proteins in the body that play a crucial role in the immune system.
-Much like a search battalion, antibodies recognize infectious invaders such as bacteria and viruses and help the body eliminate them.
+Antibodies are disease-fighting proteins that play a crucial role in the immune system.
+Antibodies recognize infectious invaders, such as bacteria and viruses, and help the body eliminate them.

 Antibodies develop in response to an infection or enter the body passively through vaccination.
 An antibody is sometimes called an

 White blood cells called plasma cells produce antibodies during the course of an infection.
 A single plasma cell can secrete several

 Keep reading to learn more about antibodies, including how they work, the types, and more.

 Antibodies are Y-shaped proteins.
 The base of the antibody (the vertical leg of the Y) helps it communicate with other components of the immune system.
 The tip of the antibody (both arms) can bind to foreign invaders.
 These invaders, either in whole or in part, are called

 Each antibody has a total of four protein chains: two light and two heavy chains, arranged in a light-heavy-heavy-light structure.
 The light chains weigh approximately 25 kilodaltons (kDa), and the heavy chains about 50 kDa.

 The tip of the antibody consists of both light and heavy chain portions.
 Scientists call this tip the “antigen binding site” or paratope.